 Welcome to the Forum.
 We choose a topic, and invite experts, but in the end, students and citizens have the last word.

-Theme: Diversity (tentative title)
+Theme: Why Diversity Matters (tentative title)

 Part I: Dr. Kristie Dotson